jiangtaozy/lesson/README.md

 - Riding after being hit, not playing game.
 - Don't tell others what you will do.
 - Do not watch shows when dinner, but reading.
+- Go out everyday, working or playing, not at home.